THIS DATE IN HISTORY: Nov. 14

 He also becomes part of the first father-son tandem to score 1,000 points in the League.
 Bobby Hull has 610 goals and 1,170 points in 1,063 NHL games before retiring in 1980.
 Brett Hull ends his career in 2005 with 1,391 points (741 goals, 650 assists).

-1936: Defenseman King Clancy of the Toronto Maple Leafs scores the 137th and final goal of his NHL career in a 6-2 victory against the Chicago Blackhawks at Maple Leaf Gardens.
-Clancy beats Mike Karakas on a penalty shot at 5:50 of the third period to break a 2-2 tie.
+1936: King Clancy of the Toronto Maple Leafs scores the 137th and final goal of his NHL career in a 6-2 victory against the Chicago Blackhawks at Maple Leaf Gardens.
+The defenseman beats Mike Karakas on a penalty shot at 5:50 of the third period to break a 2-2 tie.
 The future Hall of Famer retires one week later.

 1957: Ted Lindsay of the Blackhawks scores the 325th goal of his NHL career during a 5-2 loss to the Bruins at Boston Garden to become the No. 3 goal-scorer in League history.
 Only Maurice Richard of the Montreal Canadiens and longtime linemate Gordie Howe of the Detroit Red Wings are ahead of Lindsay.